Komodo/komodo-website/src/pages/blog/12-2013/auto-table-generation.html.md

 author: Carey Hoffman
 date: 2013-12-3
 tags: [macro, EJS, HTML tables]
-excerpt: I hate laying out tedious HTML tables.
+description: I hate laying out tedious HTML tables.
 I know you do too.
 In fact, I'm sure you have a better way of doing it then typing it out tag for closing tag.
 This post is to show you how you can easily write a snippet in Komodo that does that for you.
 layout: blog
 ---